Gallbladder Physical Exam

 Nausea and vomiting

-Nausea and vomiting are common accompanying symptoms, particularly during episodes of biliary colic.
+Nausea and vomiting are common accompanying symptoms.
 These symptoms may arise due to the disruption of normal bile flow caused by gallstones.
 A thorough physical examination includes assessing the patient's history of nausea and vomiting with pain in the upper abdominal episodes.

 Jaundice